 Privilege abuse is "The wrongful or unlawful misuse of power in one's duties, either at the expense of others or to the advantage of the abuser." -- thefreedictionary.com

 "It reminded me of how important it is that we have the courage to push back against hearing people who consider us damaged and who therefore see us as 'less' than themselves.
 And who think, therefore, that we are not in a position to 'criticize' them or their misguided ways of thinking about those who are Deaf.
 We must continue to 'criticize' their oppressive and educate/enlighten them at the same time." -- Lyn Wiley (2015).

-The tools of oppression are often disguised or hidden as privileges.
+The tools of oppression are often disguised or hidden, such as as privileges.

-Keep in mind how an unethical act of an (hearing) interpreter or a hearing professional can be upsetting for deaf people [an oppressed linguistic-cultural group within a phonocentric system].
+Keep in mind how an unethical act of a hearing interpreter or a hearing professional can be upsetting for deaf people [an oppressed linguistic-cultural group within a phonocentric system].

 For a starter, let's look at a situation: President Biden's White House announced that they would provide an interpreter for all White House news briefings, which the American Deaf community applaused this.
 But, when they learned who the interpreter was, they were traumalized by the interpreter's past actions.

 The interpreter provided "sign language accompaniments to right-wing videos.
 Some of these videos have featured vaccine misinformation, conspiracy theories about the 2020 election and the Jan.
 6 riots at the Capitol, and false claims about Michelle Obama being transgender, according to a review of social media posts by TIME." -- TIME.